AdiBak/styletransfergame/README.md

 With these features in place, the game became intuitive, interactive, and educational.
 I think the combination of visual feedback, scoring mechanics, a timer, and helpful explanations make for an engaging experience while subtly teaching players about style transfer.

+## Things to Add

+- Perhaps some music while the user plays

 ---

 ## 💻 Tech Stack